Battle of Manners Street: Riot

 An army major wrote in an internal memo just after the event that the army had prior intelligence that trouble might occur, and had all its military police on duty that night.
 He said that the disturbance was caused by a few merchant seamen who had been drinking and decided to "clean up" the Americans, which led to fighting.
 The major said that furniture at the club was damaged before the club was closed and barricaded at around 8pm.
 The Army's press release "for information, if any queries raised" stated that a British sailor and a Marine started fighting and were encouraged by "loutish" civilians before Marines and drunken New Zealand soldiers joined in.
 This report states that four civilians were arrested.

 News of the riot was censored at the time, leading to a mythos around the event.
 Recent research has not shown any evidence that over a thousand people were involved or that the brawl was racially motivated, and it is possible that this incident was conflated with other similar disturbances.
 For example, on 27 April 1943 two men were arrested after a large and "nasty" fight erupted at the Basin Reserve between New Zealand and US troops, and in October 1943 a group of American servicemen and Māori civilians came to blows at Ōtaki over vandalism and insults to a Māori woman.
 A fight on 12 May 1945 in Cuba Street involved over 150 Māori and US servicemen.
-This fight was definitely racially motivated: Māori troops were angry at their treatment by the Americans, who tended to treat them the way they treated African-Americans.
-Military reports stated that "Maori from whom statements were taken allege they have been insulted by the Americans and have been told by Americans not to ride in the same tramcars and that they should walk via back streets etc., that the Americans call them black curs etc. and have generally insulted the Maori race".
+This fight was racially motivated: Māori troops were angry at their treatment by the Americans, who tended to treat them the way they treated African-Americans.
+Military reports stated that, "Maori from whom statements were taken allege they have been insulted by the Americans and have been told by Americans not to ride in the same tramcars and that they should walk via back streets etc., that the Americans call them black curs etc. and have generally insulted the Maori race".
 This event did not attain the notoriety of the 'Battle of Manners Street'.